A Survey on 3D Gaussian Splatting Applications: Segmentation, Editing, and Generation: Introduction

 While early research on 3DGS~\cite{3DGS, Scaffold-gs, chen2024mvsplat} primarily focused on novel view synthesis, recent works have extended its scope to a growing number of downstream tasks, such as simultaneous localization and mapping (SLAM)\cite{yan2024gs}, human avatar~\cite{GaussianAvatars}, segmentation~\cite{Ref-LERF}, editing~\cite{GaussianEditor-HGS}, generation~\cite{Dreamgaussian}, and more.
 These applications require richer representations that go beyond geometry to incorporate semantics, spatial relationships, and multi-modal cues.
 Compared to NeRF-based frameworks, 3DGS offers a more structured and interpretable formulation that enables efficient optimization, direct supervision, and intuitive manipulation.
 These properties make it advantageous for high-level tasks beyond rendering.

 Although several recent surveys~\cite{chen2024survey, zhu20243d, bagdasarian20243dgs, ali2025compression} have documented the rapid development of 3DGS, they primarily focus on global taxonomies, real-time rendering pipelines, or compression strategies, while offering limited insights into 3DGS-driven downstream applications.
 A few works~\cite{wu2024recent, fei20243d, bao20253d} attempt to cover application domains, but typically lack systematic analysis of underlying design principles, methodological innovations, or benchmarking protocols.
 To address this gap, we present the first dedicated survey that systematically reviews downstream applications of 3DGS beyond classical view synthesis.
-Specifically, we focus on three rapidly evolving directions, namely segmentation, editing, and generation, as illustrated in Fig.~\ref{fig:teaser}.
+Furthermore, we organize 3DGS application tasks into foundational and functional categories.
+The former represents general capabilities that are broadly used in various application scenarios, while the latter comprises scenario-driven pipelines tailored to specific applications built upon or tightly coupled with these capabilities.
+Accordingly, we focus primarily on three foundational tasks, as summarized in Fig.~\ref{fig:teaser}, and discuss functional tasks in the Appendix.

+Although presented separately for clarity, these three tasks are closely interconnected.
+Segmentation provides semantic grounding and object-level decomposition, which are often prerequisites for precise and localized editing, such as modifying or removing a target object.
+Generation further extends this pipeline from modifying existing content to synthesizing new objects or scenes.
+Conversely, generative priors and synthetic data can in turn improve segmentation and editing quality, forming a mutually reinforcing loop.
+Rather than three parallel directions, these three tasks are deeply intertwined.